 Here you will find a list of scholarship opportunities and links to further information.

 Looking for a stipend/fellowship?
-Use the Stipend/Fellowship Guide of the Federal Ministry of Education and Research (BMBF), an interactive platform where you can enter your criteria to hone in on the best match.
+Use the Stipendienlotse of the Federal Ministry of Education and Research (BMBF), an interactive platform where you can enter your criteria to find the best match.
 This central database of private and public scholarships, offered across Germany and abroad, has many filters like your education phase, field and preferred region to help you quickly select the ideal donor and programme.

 platform guides and advises internationally mobile researchers, who would like to come to Germany or go to another country to conduct research.
 It includes information on stipend/fellowship options, job openings, social security and taxation issues and other facets concerning the mobility of researchers.
 This service is free.